software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Problems with software development projects

+- Developing a software based on the stakeholders needs in a software development team isn't simple and many things can (and often does) go wrong
-- What kind of problems does software development projects commonly have?
-- Are the problems technical such as programming errors or something else?
+- Which problems do you think software development projects commonly have?
+Are the problems technical such as programming errors or something else?
+- First discuss, then share your thoughts on the three of the biggest problems at TODO

 ---